jedkirby/valpal-php/README.md

 $client = new Client($config);
 ```

 With the client object, there are three public methods available to use, which dictate the type of request you may require.
-Each of these methods requires the `ValidationRequest` object.
+Each of these methods requires the `ValuationRequest` object.

 - `$client->getLettingValuation(ValuationRequest $request)`
 - `$client->getSalesValuation(ValuationRequest $request)`